Pailin province: Culture

-Pailin's culture is distinctly different from most of Khmer culture.
-Before the Khmer Rouge period, Pailin's culture was predominantly Shan Burmese, and has much in common with that of the country of Thailand and Burma.
-This affinity is shown in the region's cuisine, dress, temple architecture, festivals and arts.
+Pailin's culture is distinctly different from most of the Khmer culture.
+Before the Khmer Rouge period, Pailin's culture was predominantly Shan Burmese and had much in common with that of the countries of Thailand and Burma.
+This affinity is shown in the region's cuisine, dress, temple architecture, festivals, and arts.
 The people of Pailin were predominantly Kola.
 The Kola people originally migrated from Burma beginning in 1876 (note: Khmer people called the Burmese people, "Kola" or "Pumea").
-Another wave of migrants, the Shan (one of the many ethnic minorities of Burma) arrived from Burma in the 1920s.
+Another wave of migrants, the Shan (one of the many ethnic minorities of Burma), arrived from Burma in the 1920s.
 The "Kola" or Burmese immigrants of Pailin are known for their work in the precious gem business, which likely is what attracted them to Pailin.
 Pailin was synonymous with the Mogok region of Burma, where similar precious gemstones were mined.
-According to people who are in the gem business, gemstones of Pailin are comparable to the gemstones from the Mogok region in Burma; thus, Khmer people believed the Kola or immigrants from Burma were from the Mogok region of Burma).
+According to people who are in the gem business, gemstones from Pailin are comparable to the gemstones from the Mogok region in Burma; thus, Khmer people believed the Kola or immigrants from Burma were from the Mogok region of Burma.

-There are several dialects spoken locally including Khmer, Shan and Kola.
-The local Khmer dialect shows influence in tone and pronunciation from the Burmese languages as well as Kham Muang and Mon language.
+There are several dialects spoken locally, including Khmer, Shan, and Kola.
+The local Khmer dialect shows influence in tone and pronunciation from the Burmese language as well as the Kham Muang and Mon languages.

+Cuisine

 In Pailin, there are a few different kinds of foods.
 Kola's food is distinct from Burma's Cuisine as well.
-The most popular Burmese style one is Kola noodles (មីកុឡា, mee kola) which is a vegetarian noodle dish made from thin rice stick noodles, steamed and cooked with soy sauce and garlic chive, sometimes mixed with some meats and small lobster.
-Other dishes include Tom yum from Thailand and Mon banana pudding of Burma.
+The most popular Burmese style one is Kola noodles (មីកុឡា, mee kola), which is a vegetarian noodle dish made from thin rice stick noodles, steamed and cooked with soy sauce and garlic chive, sometimes mixed with some meats and small lobster.
+Other dishes include Tom yum from Thailand and Mon banana pudding from Burma.
 These have all spread to other parts of Thailand and Cambodia, but normally in versions that are flavored more sweetly than the Pailin version, especially in Phnom Penh.